1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 })
 ```

-Combining two days of rainfall data made a 30 MB CSV - too big.
+Combining two days of rainfall data made a 30 MB CSV—too big.
 Each observation from the same location repeated the station `Id`, `Lat`, `Lon`, `Hrapx` and `Hrapy` properties.
-Putting all the observations from one station into a single object removes the redundancy and makes the file size manageable.
+To remove that redundancy, I grouped all the observations from one station into a single object.

 ```javascript
 var points = jp.nestBy(data, d => d.Id).map(point => {